England Football Online

 reserves: not known

 team changes: Wales had lost four players before the match.
-Jack Powell replaced his brother Albert (Druids FC), Tom Burke replaced Robert Roberts (Druids FC and Bolton Wanderers FC), Bill Turner replaced Tom Bryan (Oswestry FC and Merionethshire FC) and Job Wilding replaced Tommy Britten (Crusaders FC).
+Jack Powell replaced his brother Albert (Druids FC), Tom Burke replaced Bob Roberts (Bolton Wanderers FC, England), Bill Turner replaced Tom Bryan (Oswestry FC) and Joby Wilding replaced Tommy Britten (Crusaders FC, England).

-team notes: Dr. Robert Mills-Roberts apparently played in this match with both his wrists in plaster.
+team notes: Dr. Robert Mills Roberts apparently played in this match with both his wrists in plaster and splints up to his elbows after he had sprained them in the London vs. Staffordshire match a week earlier.
 He was club secretary of St. Thomas Hospital.

 records: Wales suffer a third straight defeat for the first time since 1883.